icsm-au/DynAdjust/README.md

 ### Windows build requirements
 Please refer to the Windows compilation [instructions](https://github.com/icsm-au/DynAdjust/blob/master/resources/dynadjust-compilation-in-windows.pdf) for the steps to compile DynAdjust on Windows using Microsoft's freely available Visual Studio 2017 Community Edition.

+# Feedback

+To suggest an enhancement to the functionality of DynAdjust, or to report a defect or unexpected behaviour, please submit your query via [our issue tracker](https://github.com/icsm-au/dynadjust/issues).

+# User's Guide

+A comprehensive User's Guide can be found in the [resources](https://github.com/icsm-au/DynAdjust/tree/master/resources) folder.
+The User's Guide provides information about the history of DynAdjust, its architecture and algorithms, its usage, supported file format specifications and basic command-line examples.

 # License Details
 DynAdjust has an Apache 2.0 Licence - http ://www.apache.org/licenses/LICENSE-2.0.